Epicalable/ComDash/README.md

 Update Highlights:-
 1. HUGE UPDATE: Our entire codebase has been re-written with React Js in-line with Project-WrapSpeed and React Js will be supported till the forseeable future.
-2. Weather Forecast for your location have been added in the weather card.
-3. Cards visibility have been adjusted for better viewing
+2. Calander card has been modified to fit the asthetics.

 Code Checks Manifest:-
 All Checks Status: ✅